 We can also use the function wrapping syntax to a job function, a function whose first argument is a reference to the wrapping job.
 Just like a self argument in a class, this allows access to the methods of the wrapping job, see toil.job.JobFunctionWrappingTarget.
 For example:

-def helloWorld(job, message):
+def helloWorld(job, message): job.log("Hello world, I have a message: {}".format(message))

-job.fileStore.logToMaster("Hello world, "

-"I have a message: %s" % message) # This uses a logging function

-of the toil.fileStore.FileStore class

-'''